 Abstract

-The web browser Tor and the Tor add-on for other browsers (e.g., Mozilla Firefox) enables users to browse the web anonymously by encrypting personal data markers such as your location, your IP address, and what you enter into search engines (Diffie and Landau 2007).
-Tor hides data using a technology called onion routing, which anonymizes online data as it’s sent through network nodes called onion routers.
+The web browser Tor and the Tor add-on for other browsers (e.g., Mozilla Firefox) enables users to browse the web anonymously by encrypting personal data markers such as location, IP address, and search engines entries (Diffie and Landau 2007).
+Tor hides data using a technology called onion routing, which anonymizes online data as it is sent through network nodes called onion routers.
 As a result, users can “hide” their digital footprints from the NSA, private business (e.g., Facebook, Google, Apple), other law enforcement agencies (e.g., FBI), and Internet service providers (ISPs).
-Users wanting to hide their data have cited several reasons for its useVerble 2014 including hiding criminal behavior (e.g., torrenting) (Ernesto 2013), fears of a surveillance state, and loss of privacySolove 2006.
-However, the use of Tor has recently been vilified as a “web browser for criminals” (Wold) with no differentiating between criminal behavior (e.g., torrenting songs illegally) and simply trying to avoid surveillance, because even just encrypting personal data creates a “law-free zone in this country” where “law enforcement needs to be able to [but can’t] access communications and information to bring people to justice” whether or not there is an warrant for aforementioned dataMasnick 2014 Not to mention there is a strong rhetoric against privacy, because law-abiding citizens “have nothing to hide” (Solove 2008).
+Users have several reasons to hide their data (Verble 2014), including hiding criminal behavior (e.g., torrenting) (Ernesto 2013), fears of a surveillance state, and loss of privacy (Solove 2006).
+However, the use of Tor has recently been vilified as a “web browser for criminals” (Wold) with no differentiating between criminal behavior (e.g., torrenting songs illegally) and simply trying to avoid surveillance, because even just encrypting personal data creates a “law-free zone in this country” where “law enforcement needs to be able to [but can’t] access communications and information to bring people to justice” whether or not there is an warrant for aforementioned data (Masnick 2014).
+Not to mention there is a strong rhetoric against privacy, because law-abiding citizens “have nothing to hide” (Solove 2008).

 The vilification of Tor seems unreasonable when one looks at its history.
-Onion routing and the original ARPANET network, predecessor to the Internet share many historical traits: (1) developed with funding from the United States government, (2) backed the concept of user “freedom” from its inception, (3) released to the civilian public after research was “completed,” and (4) attempted to bewe reclaimed by the government that released it in the first place in order to control how users accessed it (Diffie and Landau 2007).
+Onion routing and the original World Wide Web share many historical traits.
+Both were developed with funding from the United States government, both backed the concept of user “freedom” from its inception, both were released to the civilian public after research was “completed,” and both were reclaimed by the government that released it in the first place in order to control how users accessed it (Diffie and Landau 2007).

-Current literature discusses the history of onion routingDiffie and Landau 2007) but does not explain why how users use it if they do at all.
+Current literature discusses the history of onion routing (Diffie and Landau 2007) but does not explain why how users use it if they do at all.
 Rather, current literature focuses on its historical development of onion routing/Tor (Diffie and Landau 2007) and the increasing problems of a self-enforced surveillance state in the digital realm (Solove 2008), which includes technology like Tor and other web browsers.

-This paper theorizes that following its entrance into the civilian world, the government is vilifying the use of onion routing to maintain control of the technology and the ability to spy on end users’ online behavior.
-To do that, I will (1) look at what current literature says about the history of ARPANET onion routing, and (2) compare the ways in which normal civilians use each technology, and finally (3) compare the ways in which aforementioned normal use is vilified.
-I posit that by demonizing privacy, end users avoid privacy-focused web browser Tor and even other alternatives such as Mozilla Firefox.1 Onion Routing and Tor
+In this paper I suggest that following its entrance into the civilian world, the government is vilifying the use of onion routing to maintain control of the technology and the ability to spy on end users’ online behavior.
+To do that, I will (1) analyze the literature on the history of onion routing, (2) compare the ways in which normal civilians use each technology, and finally (3) compare the ways in which aforementioned normal use is vilified.
+I posit that by demonizing privacy, end users avoid privacy-focused web browser Tor and even other alternatives such as Mozilla Firefox.

+1. Literature Review

+1.1 Onion Routing and Tor